Vincentlai/TeamHub/README.md

 ## Team Collaboration Web Application

 > A web application that helps project teams to collaborate in a fast, dynamic and real-time environment.
-The primary technologies that we are going to use will be Express.js, Node.js, Angular.js and MongoDB.
+The primary technologies that we used are Express.js, Node.js, Angular.js and MongoDB.
+We also used Socket.Io for building real-time chat and notification.

-## Features
+## Main Features

 - User registration
 - Update personal info(change pwd, change avatar)